Computing Modular Data for Pointed Fusion Categories: Computing Modular Data in GAP

 The code used the algorithm written by Mignard and Schauenburg in their recent paper \cite{mignard:2017}.
 This computes $H^3(G, \m C)$ using the Universal Coefficient Theorem, produces a basis for the cohomology space and then represents each unique unitary cocycle by a vector.
 Their code also contains a function to find the orbits of the cohomology space under the action of $\Aut(G)$.
 For most groups this worked fine but there a couple of groups for which their code was too slow.
 For groups of order $2^n$, we wrote some bit-flipping code that computed the orbits more quickly.
-Currently we have not expanded this to groups whose orders are not powers of $2$ but this would be an important exercise if we wanted to increase the size of the modular data database to $48$ or beyond.
+Currently we have not expanded this to groups whose orders are not powers of $2$ but this would be an important exercise if we wanted to increase the size of the modular data database to $48$ and beyond.
+(In particular to deal with the group $(\m{Z}/2\m{Z})^4\m{Z}/3\m{Z}$)

 This code returns a map $\omega$ from $G \times G \times G \to \{0, \cdots, exp - 1|\} \subset \m Z$ where $exp$ is the LCM of the torsion coefficients of $H^3(G, \m C)$ and $g$, the GCD of elements in the image of $\omega$, identifying $0$ with exp.
 As all elements in the image of $\omega$ will be divisible by $g$, when viewed as a map into $\m C^{\times}$,